Our governing body.

 Chairman of the Board

 Robert Upchurch is a graduate of Texas A&M University ‘84.
 Robert serves as President, CEO, & Chairman of First State Bank of Bedias.
 He is also Mayor Pro-Tem of the City of Bedias.
 He is a former director of the Texas Bankers Association and has served on the Community Bankers Council of the American Bankers Association.
-Since 2000, Robert has held several governance roles at CHI St. Joseph Health, including chairman of the Governance Council of the Grimes Hospital and later as chairman of the Governance Council of the Regional Hospital in Bryan.
+Since 2000, Robert has held several governance roles at St. Joseph Health, including chairman of the Governance Council of the Grimes Hospital and later as chairman of the Governance Council of the Regional Hospital in Bryan.